akeda2/fuhttpd/README.md

 # fuhttpd
-Small and simple http daemon in python.
+Small and simple http daemon in python using SimpleHTTPRequestHandler.
+I would not use this on the open internet...

 ### Usage:
 ```